-This is a service that is offered following a fire breakout.
-Fire restoration handles different elements of fire, ranging from smoking, and toxic gases, to smoldering ash and electrical hazards.
+Did you know that contacting an emergency roof repair service can help you revamping your home due to unpredictable damages because of following fire or water breakout.
+With Fire restoration handles different elements of fire, ranging from smoking, and toxic gases, to smoldering ash and electrical hazards.
 A small trigger in such a house can escalate the problem and cause irreversible damage to the home and the surrounding environment.

 Water restoration, on the other hand, handles everything to do with water damage.
 Water damage can be an aftermath of a fire breakout, which is why they both often fall under the same department of fire and water mitigation in Houston.
 Water can help mitigate the damage of a fire breakout.
 However, the water in itself causes damage to the property, and that too requires mitigation.